Kwpolska/pkgbuilder/docs/pkgbuilder.rst

 CONFIGURATION
 =============

-PKGBUILDer does not support any global configuration, and should instead be configured on a per-usage basis via command-line arguments.
-However, the ``VerbosePkgLists`` pacman option is also honored by PKGBUILDer (and using it is recommended).
+PKGBUILDer supports per-user configuration, in the file ~/.config/kwpolska/pkgbuilder/pkgbuilder.ini.
+It can also be configured on a per-usage basis via command-line arguments.

 OPERATIONS
 ==========

 **-S, --sync**
     Build packages in */tmp* instead of CWD.
+Override with ``--notmp``.

 **-F, --fetch**
     Fetch (and don't build) **PACKAGE**\s in a fashion similar to ``cower -d``.
+Override with ``--nofetch``.

 **--userfetch USER**
     Fetch all AUR packages of an user.